jcaroval/Master-thesis/HPC-log.md

 bcftools filter -i 'INFO/DP>=8 && INFO/DP<=50' -Oz -o EPT_all_filtered.vcf EPT_all_mpileup_bcftools.vcf --threads 64
 ```

-<h2>6.4 Relocate the DP content (as the default position within the dataset could not be found by pixy)</h2>
+<h2>6.4 Relocate the DP content</h2>

+This had to be done as the default position of DP within the dataset could not be found by pixy.

 ```
 input_vcf="EPT_all_filtered.vcf.gz"